adambard/learnxinyminutes-docs/javascript.html.markdown

 }
 setTimeout(myFunction, 5000)

+// Functions can also be defined "anonymously" - without a name: var lowerFunction = function(thing){
+    return thing.toLowerCase()
+}
+lowerFunction("Foo") // = "foo"
+// (note: we've assigned our anonymous function to a variable - if we didn't, we
+// wouldn't be able to access it)

 // You can even write the function statement directly in the call to the other
 // function.
 setTimeout(function myFunction(){
     // this code will be called in 5 seconds' time
 }, 5000)